adrido/minetest-mapper-cpp/doc/manual.rst

 	``default:water_flowing 49 82 132 192 224``

+    **Alpha**

+    If a node has an alpha (transparency) value *and* if the value is not 255, then it will be drawn transparently if `--drawalpha`_ is enabled.
+The effect is that the colors of nodes below it shine through.

+    Water for instance, is defined as transparent.
+With transparency enabled, nodes under water will be visible, but they will acquire a more or less blueish color from the water.
+See `--drawalpha`_ for details about the different ways of computing transparency.

+    if a node has an alpha of 0 (fully transparent), then it should normally never be visible on the map, regardless of its specified color.
+If there are any other (types of) nodes below it, then that is what will happen.
+    If there are not, then that node *will* however be made visible.
+See the option `--drawair`_ for a use for this feature.

     **Duplicate Entries**

     If the colors file contains duplicate entries for the same node, in general